HWXLR8/yinyoudeng/README.md

 1 4x4x1.5mm tactile SMD tactile push button
 1 WS2812 LED on PCB with res+cap
 ```
 PCBs should be manufactured at 2.0mm thickness instead of standard 1.6mm.
+Soldering the WS2812 module on to the PCB can be a bit tricky, so I designed a jig which simplifies the alignment of the parts.
+The model is available in `jig/jig.stl`.

 Special thanks to Tim (cpldcpu) for the <a href="https://github.com/cpldcpu/light_ws2812">implementation of
 the WS2812 protocol</a>.